Suzhou65/Python-Wake-on-LAN/README.md

 ```
 Then kill the forwarding script still alive.
 ### Terminal multiplexer
-[GNU Screen](https://www.gnu.org/software/screen/) is recommended, it can let you running Magic Packet forwarding program at background.
+Recommend using [GNU Screen](https://www.gnu.org/software/screen/), it can let you running Magic Packet forwarding program at background.
 ### Port Forwarding Status Monitor
-Apache HTTP Server, and php 7.3 is necessary, after install, you need to enable php function at Apache.
+Apache or NGINX, and php are necessary.

 ## Import module
 - Import as module